ginstrom/paladin-novel/manuscript/chapter-10.md

 The slave catchers' confidence shattered like glass against stone.
 Gond's ambush unfolded with devastating precision—arrows whistled from concealed positions, pit traps swallowed horses and riders, coordinated attacks turned the hunters into the hunted.

-Gond moved through the battle like a man possessed, every decision flowing from instincts that seemed to see around corners.
+Gond flowed through the battle with fluid grace, his blade dancing between opponents while his feet found perfect footing on treacherous ground.
+Every decision flowed from instincts that seemed to see around corners.
 When the enemy tried to flank left, he was already there with a counter-ambush.
 When they attempted to retreat to higher ground, his archers were waiting.
 The flow of combat spread before him like a map, each move predictable, each counter-move inevitable.

 "Behind you!"
 Pell shouted, engaging two slavers near the valley's entrance.